swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Topics/installation.md

 2. Install [Visual Studio Code](https://code.visualstudio.com/Download).
 3. Install the Swift extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=swiftlang.swift-vscode).

-Once your machine is ready, you can get started with the **Swift: Create New Project...** command.
+Once your machine is ready, you can start writing Swift code:
+ * Use the **`Swift: Create New Project...`** command from the command palette to initialize a new project.
+ * Navigate to **`File > Open Folder`** in the menu bar to open an existing project on your machine.